-Painted floor: A lean manufacturing technique to provide visual indications to determine stock levels.
-Similar to kanban.
+Painted floor: A lean manufacturing technique to provide visual control (for example, to indicate a nonconforming material area or to determine stock levels).

 Parallel operation: A technique to create economy of scale by having two operators work together to perform tasks on either side of a machine.
 Using this technique reduces the time it takes a single operator to move from one side to the other, making the overall process more efficient.
 An example of parallel operation is having two people work on a changeover, supplementing each other’s work effort.

 Pareto chart: A graphical tool for ranking causes from most significant to least significant.
-It is based on the Pareto principle, which was first defined by Joseph M. Juran in 1950.
-The principle, named after 19th century economist Vilfredo Pareto, suggests most effects come from relatively few causes; that is, 80% of the effects come from 20% of the possible causes.
+It is based on the Pareto principle, named after 19th century economist Vilfredo Pareto, and suggests that most effects come from relatively few causes; that is, 80% of the effects come from 20% of the possible causes.
+Also known as the "80-20 rule" (see listing).
 One of the “seven tools of quality” (see listing).

-Partnership/alliance: Both a strategy and a formal relationship between a supplier and a customer that engenders cooperation for the benefit of both parties.
+Partnership/alliance: A strategy and a formal relationship between a supplier and a customer that engenders cooperation for the benefit of both parties.

 P chart: See “percent chart.”